Dr. Ryan Yahl (OH) recently had his article, Thinking About Graduate School, published in The Instrumentalist.

 A two-time Country Music Association Foundation Music Teacher of Excellence award recipient (2022, 2024), Liddell has long been celebrated for his dedication to youth, community, and excellence in music education.
 His leadership of the Central High Jazz Band is yet another example of his lasting impact — locally, nationally, and globally.
 During his presentation at TAA’s 2025 Virtual Winter Retreat, attendees saw firsthand the passion and purpose that fuel his work.
 Now, with an international title to his name, Liddell stands as a model of what’s possible when talent meets vision.

 Throughout the years, students across Kentucky have been fortunate enough to have experienced that motto and the fierce and fabulous voice behind it.
 Linda Pulley leads young people down a pathway that inspires them to achieve musical excellence.
 Pulley’s successes in the band room have resulted in being a recipient of the 2011 Grammy Signature School Enterprise Award with the Iroquois High School Band, 2024 KMEA Conference performance with the Noe Middle School Jazz Band, and having the Noe Middle School Symphonic Band and Jazz Band be selected to perform at the 2025 MBDNA National Concert and Jazz Band Invitational.
-Linda Pulley is currently serving her 19th year as a band director in Jefferson County Public Schools (Iroquois High School, 2005-2020 and Noe Middle School, 2020 – present) both in Louisville, Kentucky. – Heather Dipasquale.
+Linda Pulley is currently serving her 19th year as a band director in Jefferson County Public Schools (Iroquois High School, 2005-2020, and Noe Middle School, 2020 – present), both in Louisville, Kentucky. – Heather Dipasquale.
 Read the entire conversation here